SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 All four trailheads for this section of the park are two miles up Mariposa Grove Road from the Welcome Plaza.
 You can either get to them by shuttle bus or walk up the road.

 The trailheads all start at the Mariposa Grove Arrival Area.
-It's where you will find the bus stop, portable toilets, no drinking water, and a map of the trails.
+It's where you will find the bus stop, portable toilets, drinking water (only in the summer), and a map of the trails.
 You will also find a small parking lot for those with disabilities with special permission to park here.

 All of the trails here are wide and well-maintained.
 You will find one easy trail, one moderate trail, and two strenuous trails that cover up to 7 miles.